-Why a clean install of macOS Catalina is good
+Why a clean install of macOS Big Sur is good

 It's like moving to a new house, with a fresh coat of paint and new flooring.
 Everything is new and you get to decide where to put the furniture.
 You can make your new home similar to your old one or completely redesign your living space.

 It gives you the opportunity to rid your Mac of unnecessary bloat.
 All of those apps you tried once but decided you don't like?
 Gone.
 All of those downloads you never did anything with?
 Erased.
 Everything is clean and fresh and ready for a new start.

 Thanks to services like Dropbox and iCloud, you can easily track down files and documents that you've kept backed up in the cloud.
 Any apps you previously downloaded on Mac can be redownloaded right from the Mac App Store.
 Even third-party, non-Mac App Store apps usually have a method to confirm a previous purchase (like a license download code).
 So, even though your apps may not be on your cleanly-installed Mac, you can usually get them back without much effort.

 You'll need a level of patience and some extra time if you do a clean install of macOS Big Sur.
 At first, you'll have to reenter passwords in Mail, sign back into iCloud and readjust your settings, redownload pictures in the Photos app (or redownload iCloud versions of them if you store the originals somewhere else), and a lot of other small, but time-consuming things.
 Remember, when you do a clean install, you are starting from scratch.